spirit-fhs/studweb/README.txt

 Programming hints:
 * PHP with Zend Framework
 * HTML5
-* SQLite (for development - later it will be REST for productional usage)
+* MySQL (for development - later it will be REST for productional usage)

 INSTALLATION:

+Please fit the following parameters in the file application.ini to your own needs: resources.db.adapter = "PDO_MYSQL" resources.db.params.dbname = "spirit"
+resources.db.params.host = localhost
+resources.db.params.username = "spiritUser"
+resources.db.params.password = "spirit"

 In the sub-directory "scripts/" are the load scripts for the actual db-structure and testing data stored.
 You have to execute this script from a terminal or the DOS command line with the following command:
-	% php scripts/load.sqlite.php --withdata
+	% php scripts/load.mysql.php --withdata

-Now you have a running SQLite database.
+Now you have a running MySQL database.

 You will also need to point your web server to the application.
 Using apache, you could add a vhost as follows: